jsonryu/effective_cnn_pooling/README.md

 "Densely connected convolutional networks" and "Gaussian-based pooling for convolutional neural networks"

-Based on the CNN network we introduce 6 different pooling methods in bottlenek layers
+Based on the CNN network we introduce 6 different pooling methods in bottlenek layers(DenseNet_standard)

 'max', 'avg', 'gauss_HWCN', 'gauss_CN', 'gauss_half_HWCN', 'gauss_half_CN'

+And we also tried to extends the lengh of the denseblock(DenseNet_4blocks/DenseNet_6blocks),

+and tested the original 13layers presented in the original papar(13layers_network)

 # 1. requirements